Many people have trouble talking about their achievements:

 I also suggest that you download and read this two page article: “Bragging Rights,” by Andrea S. Kramer, Esq.

-Although Kramer is writing for women lawyers, her insights and examples are relevant to everyone who needs help in putting their best foot forward, and telling the trust about their accomplishments well.
+Although Kramer is writing for women lawyers, her insights and examples are relevant to everyone who needs help in putting their best foot forward, and telling the truth about their accomplishments, well.

 Want More Help with Job Interviews?

 - Check out my book Interview Like Yourself… No, Really!
 Follow Your Strengths and Skills to Get the Job.
 It has detailed advice, concrete steps to take, and insights from 64 HR professionals.